aws-samples/email-to-case-integration-amazon-connect/README.md

 # Amazon Connect Email Cases Integration
 This project contains source code and supporting files for supporting email integration as chat conversations.
 An SES ruleset is created to deliver emails to an S3 bucket, which in turn triggers a Lambda processing function to inject this messages to Amazon Connect in the form of cases.
 Cases are assigned to customer profiles with the from email address.
 If no customer profile is found, a new one is created.
+Responses are sent based on case added comments (One email per commment).

 ## Deployed resources